 Contraindication #3: After Insemination While Trying to Conceive

-For anyone that is trying to conceive, they can steam during the time period after the period up until the point of insemination and then they should stop.
+For anyone that is trying to conceive, they can steam during the time period after the period up until the point of ovulation and then they should stop.
 Steaming after insemination could interfere with the sperm, fertilization or implantation.

 This is also true for medically assisted insemination.
 Steam up until the point of the IVF or IUI transfer and then stop until the pregnancy is confirmed.